HokageM/DamagedLoggingAnalyzer/README.md

 A project about of analyzing a statistic of damaged logging wood in Germany using Python.

 This is my individual project for the module **Research Software Engineering** in SS24.
+The task was to analyze a dataset from [genesis.destatis](https://www-genesis.destatis.de/genesis/online?operation=abruftabelleBearbeiten&levelindex=1&levelid=1713202276894&auswahloperation=abruftabelleAuspraegungAuswaehlen&auswahlverzeichnis=ordnungsstruktur&auswahlziel=werteabruf&code=41261-0003&auswahltext=&werteabruf=starten) using Python and to find interesting aspects and potential questions that could be explored using this data.

 If you are only interested in the results, please jump to the section [Damaged Logging](#damaged-logging).